 Little Rock, AR -- Arkansas winter ice storm victims are urged to complete and submit their U.S. Small Business Administration (SBA) loan applications.

-"There is help available for those who need it," SBA Regional Administrator Bruce Kent said.
-"For the fastest response, it is important to return the completed application to us as soon as possible."
+"There is help available for those who need it," said SBA's Area Director, Raymond P. Chatham.
+"For the fastest response, it is important to return the complete application to us as soon as possible.

 SBA disaster loans cover uninsured or underinsured disaster losses.
 Loans of up to $200,000 can be made to repair disaster-damaged primary residences.
 Qualified homeowners and renters may borrow up to $40,000 to replace personal property such as furniture, automobiles, clothing and other household fixtures.

-Loans of up to $1.5 million are available to businesses and non-profit organizations to repair damage to real estate, machinery, equipment and inventory.
-Economic Injury Disaster Loans also may be available to businesses that are unable to pay bills or meet ongoing expenses because of the disaster.
+Loans of up to $1.5 million are available to businesses and nonprofit organizations to repair damaged real estate, machinery, equipment and inventory.
+Economic Injury Disaster Loans also are available to businesses that are unable to pay bills or meet ongoing expenses because of the disaster.

-SBA loans are just one of several state and federal disaster assistance programs triggered by a single registration to the Federal Emergency Management Agency (FEMA).
-Registrations are made by calling toll-free, 1-800-462-9029 (or TTY 1-800-462-7585 for people with hearing or speech impairments) from 8 a.m. to 6 p.m. daily until further notice.
+SBA loans are just one of several state and federal disaster assistance programs triggered by a single phone call.
+Registrations are made by calling toll free, 800-462-9029 (TTY 800-462-7585 for people with hearing or speech impairments) from 8 a.m. to 6 p.m. daily until further notice.